noire-chan/MCsniperPY/README.md

 ### Config

-The config is where you can customise the sniper, it is found at `config.txt`.
+The config file is where you can customize the sniper; it is found at `config.txt`.

-You can modify all of these values, please note that you shouldn't put quotes.
+You can freely modify all of these values, but please familiarize yourself with their functions before trying them out.
+Certain values can hinder your operation of the sniper, or even prevent it from being used at all.

-Here's what all of the current features do:
+Here's what all of the current options do:

 | Key | Possible Values| Explanation|